 To block out glare, you can swing down the visors.
 You can also swing them from side to side.
-Your visors may have an extension that can be pulled out for additional glare protection and a strap for holding small items, such as maps.

-Visor Vanity Mirror (If Equipped)
+Visor Vanity Mirror (Option)

 Some visors have mirrors built in, with or without lamps.
 Just lift the mirror cover on each visor to turn the lamps on, if you have them.